cdisc-org/DataExchange-ODM-LinkML/docs/KeySet.md

     range: oidref
   ItemGroupRepeatKey:
     name: ItemGroupRepeatKey
+    description: 'Reference to an ItemGroupRepeatKey attribute value for an ItemGroupData child element of this ClinicalData/SubjectData/StudyEventData element. '
+    comments:
+    - '(Optional

+      Matches the ItemGroupRepeatKey value for this ClinicalData/SubjectData/StudyEventData/ItemGroupData element.'
     domain_of:
     - ItemGroupData
     - KeySet
     range: repeatKey
   ItemOID:
     name: ItemOID
+    description: Reference to an ItemOID attribute for an ItemData child element of this ClinicalData/SubjectData/StudyEventData/ItemGroupData element.
+    comments:
+    - 'Optional

+      Matches the ItemOID for an ItemData child of this ClinicalData/SubjectData/StudyEventData/ItemGroupData element.'
     domain_of:
     - ItemRef
     - SourceItem